smithWEBtek/gradstat-js/README.md

 ## Code of Conduct

-Everyone interacting in the GradStat project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/missnadia/gradstat/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the GradStat-js project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/missnadia/gradstat/blob/master/CODE_OF_CONDUCT.md).